 The “DO NOT” Operator is a function that can be incorporated into your rules to prevent it from buying or selling certain coins.
 There are default pre-set options available when you choose the “DO NOT” Operator.

-These include “any of my coins,” “same coin twice,” and “stablecoins.”
+These include “any of my coins,” “same coin twice until sold,” “same coin twice, ever,” “stablecoins” and “fiat currencies.”
 You can also specify the coins you do not want your Rule to buy or sell.

 The "DO NOT" Operator will always be placed after a buy or sell action.
-As illustrated in the image in the image below.
+As illustrated in the image below.

 There are many reasons why you may not want your Rule to buy or sell specific coins.
 For example, if you do not want two rules trading the same coins to interfere with one another.